-CDFW finds based on substantial evidence in the ITP application, the Fremont Solar (Springbok 2 Solar Farm) Project Environmental Impact Report, the results of site visits and consultations, and the administrative record of proceedings, that issuance of this ITP complies and is consistent with the criteria governing the issuance of ITPs pursuant to CESA:
+CDFW finds based on substantial evidence in the ITP application, Eland 1 Solar Project by 68SF 8me LLC EIR, consultations, and the administrative record of proceedings, that issuance of this ITP complies and is consistent with the criteria governing the issuance of ITPs pursuant to CESA:

 - (1) Take of Covered Species as defined in this ITP will be incidental to the otherwise lawful activities covered under this ITP; - (2) Impacts of the taking on Covered Species will be minimized and fully mitigated through the implementation of measures required by this ITP and as described in the MMRP.
-Measures include: (1) establishment of avoidance zones; (2) Covered Species salvage and relocation efforts; (3) worker education; and (4) Quarterly Compliance Reports.
-Protection of permanent habitat management lands have been completed under previous ITP No. 2081-2015-026-04.
-CDFW evaluated factors including an assessment of the importance of the habitat in the Project Area, the extent to which the Covered Activities will impact the habitat, and the acreage previously set aside to provide for adequate compensation per ITP No. 2081-2015-026-04.
-Based on this evaluation, CDFW determined that the protection and management in perpetuity of 611.80 acres of compensatory habitat that is contiguous with other protected Covered Species habitat and/or is of higher quality than the habitat being destroyed by the

-Project, along with the minimization, monitoring, and reporting requirements of this ITP minimizes and fully mitigates the impacts of the taking caused by the Project;
+Measures include: (1) permanent retirement of grazing on a 215,000-acre portion of Onyx Ranch, of which 82.275 acres is within a Conservation Area protected by Federal Wilderness and California Desert National Conservation Lands System designations; (2) establishment of avoidance zones; (3) worker education; and (4) Quarterly Compliance Reports.
+CDFW evaluated factors including an assessment of the importance of the habitat in the Project Area, the extent to which the Covered Activities will impact the habitat, and CDFW's estimate of the acreage required to provide for adequate compensation.
+Based on this evaluation, CDFW determined that the permanent retirement of grazing on the 215,000-acre Onyx Ranch coupled with implementation of management actions to achieve additional ecological lift for the Covered Species, along with the minimization, monitoring, reporting, and funding requirements of this ITP minimizes and fully mitigates the impacts of the taking caused by the Project; - (3) The take avoidance and mitigation measures required pursuant to the conditions of this ITP and its attachments are roughly proportional in extent to the impacts of the taking authorized by this ITP; - (4) The measures required by this ITP maintain the Permittees' objectives to the greatest extent possible;

-- (3) The take avoidance and mitigation measures required pursuant to the conditions of this ITP and its attachments are roughly proportional in extent to the impacts of the taking authorized by this ITP; - (4) The measures required by this ITP maintain Permittee's objectives to the greatest extent possible; - (5) All required measures are capable of successful implementation; - (6) This ITP is consistent with any regulations adopted pursuant to Fish and Game Code sections 2112 and 2114; - (7) Permittee has ensured adequate funding to implement the measures required by this ITP as well as for monitoring compliance with, and the effectiveness of, those measures for the Project; and - (8) Issuance of this ITP will not jeopardize the continued existence of the Covered Species based on the best scientific and other information reasonably available, and this finding includes consideration of the species' capability to survive and reproduce, and any adverse impacts of the taking on those abilities in light of (1) known population trends; (2) known threats to the species; and (3) reasonably foreseeable impacts on the species from other related projects and activities.
-Moreover, CDFW's finding is based, in part, on CDFW's express authority to amend the terms and conditions of this ITP without concurrence of the Permittee as necessary to avoid jeopardy and as required by law.
+- (5) All required measures are capable of successful implementation; - (6) This ITP is consistent with any regulations adopted pursuant to Fish and Game Code sections 2112 and 2114; - (7) Permittees have ensured adequate funding to implement the measures required by this ITP as well as for monitoring compliance with, and the effectiveness of, those measures for the Project; and - (8) Issuance of this ITP will not jeopardize the continued existence of the Covered Species based on the best scientific and other information reasonably available, and this finding includes consideration of the species' capability to survive and reproduce, and any adverse impacts of the taking on those abilities in light of (1) known population trends; (2) known threats to the species; and (3) reasonably foreseeable impacts on the species from other related projects and activities.
+Moreover, CDFW's finding is based, in part, on CDFW's express authority to amend the terms and conditions of this ITP without concurrence of the Permittees as necessary to avoid jeopardy and as required by law.